vegasjj/exp-net-fundamentals-2025-Q2/projects/week1/linux-networking/Journal.md

 The above output shows the `wget` command downloading the `index.html` file from `exampro.co`

-`curl` is most used to transffers data from or to a server using URLs in a variety of protocolos, that's why is very popular to target APIs.
+`curl` is most used to transfers data from or to a server using URLs in a variety of protocols, that's why is very popular to target APIs.

 ```sh
 curl google.com